 If you want to switch to a dual fuel tariff you are best to do a price comparison to see which energy supplier will offer you the best deal.
 Use your energy usage from your bills where possible on the price comparison site to get the most accurate comparison, you can use the comparison sites estimates but it will not be as accurate.

-Power Compare has a price comparison tool that is powered by uSwitch which is an Ofgem accredited price comparison site, and we also have a guide to help you understanding switching suppliers better.
+Power Compare has an energy price comparison engine that is powered by Love Energy Savings, and we also have a guide to help you understanding switching suppliers better.

 Once you have found a tariff that you like you can proceed to switch.
 The switching process is much simpler than most people think as the new energy supplier deals with the whole switching process for you and you will not have to contact your existing supplier, just pay the final bill once it is calculated after the switch.